Carter Center presents the election papers on Venezuela at the OAS

 The institution, which was authorized as an electoral observer by the chavista regime, presented evidence of Edmundo González's victory.

-The Carter Center, which was one of the few international organizations accepted by Nicolás Maduro's regime as an observer of the process, has stated that the elections were neither democratic nor transparent, arguing that they did not meet international standards of electoral integrity.
+The Carter Center, which was one of the few international organizations accepted by Nicolás Maduro's regime as an observer of the process, has stated that the elections were neither democratic nor transparent, arguing that they did not meet international standards for electoral integrity.

 COMMENT